 Once you have made a backup of the original file, open up the Fail2ban configuration file using this command and adjust the settings:

 When you finish editing the config file, restart the service with:

 For any additional information on the software, you can check out the official Fail2ban documentation.

 Configure the internal firewall

-Linux distributions come with a firewall service named iptables.
-It doesn't have any active rules by default.
-To verify it, type the following command:
+Linux distributions come with a firewall service named ‘iptables’.
+By default, it doesn't have any active rules.
+To verify that it is indeed located on your system, type the following command:

 Backup your system and your data

 Finally, it is important to mention that security doesn’t only mean protecting your system against external attacks.

 As a matter of fact, having a backup or a snapshot of your system and its data on a remote server can help you fully restore any information that might be lost due to a hacker attack or a physical server malfunction.